kreinholz/ffmpeg3/README.md

 ffmpeg-3.0.2 does not conflict with either ffmpeg4 or ffmpeg installed from FreeBSD Ports or packages, as it installs all libraries, binaries, headers, and shared data in /usr/local/ffmpeg3.

 Its primary purpose is to serve as a dependency for PPSSPP, unbreaking compatibility with games containing FMVs after ~ 2016.

+I highly recommend leaving the `make config` options alone, as I attempted to miinimize dependencies since only a small subset of ffmpeg's capabilities are actually needed to playing FMVs in PSP games.